advanced-go/example-domain/README.md

 # example-domain

 Provides common functionality utilized by an AI agent managing service resiliency.
-The packages provide 2 interfaces for integration, with a package.go file providing the implementations and any additional type declarations for integration:
+The packages provide 2 interfaces for integration, with a package.go file providing the implementations and any additional needed type declarations:

   1. Direct exchange functions - Get and Post, with generic constraints for Post.
 ~~~